 Do you want to start a commercial broadcasting station?
 You first need a permit from the Dutch Media Authority (Commissariaat voor de Media, CvdM) .
 Then you can apply for a licence from the Radiocommunications Agency (Agentschap Telecom, in Dutch).
 The Radiocommunications Agency is responsible for distributing the frequency spectrum.
 The frequencies for commercial broadcasters are sold by auction.

 You need to specify if you are a national or non-national broadcaster.
 If you want to start a non-national broadcasting service, you need to dedicate part of your broadcasting time to regional programming (in Dutch).

 If your business is based in the Netherlands and you need air frequency spectrum for the purpose of an experiment, you can request an experimenting licence from the Radiocommunications Agency.
 One of the conditions is that you should not cause interference for other frequency users.
 Another condition is that you do not use the licence for commercial purposes (not for profit).

-If you are staging an event and want to broadcast a radio programme for it, you must obtain permission (in Dutch) from the Dutch Media Authority (Commissariaat voor de Media, CvdM, in Dutch).
-You must request a frequency on which to broadcast from the Radiocommunications Agency.
+If you are staging an event and want to broadcast a radio programme for it (evenementenzender), you must obtain permission (in Dutch) from the Dutch Media Authority (CvdM).
+You request a frequency (in Dutch) on which to broadcast from the Radiocommunications Agency.
 Programmes which qualify for this have a short running time and a limited reach.

 Event telecommunications licence